 These include many of his self-portraits as well as his most famous works Sunflowers, The Potato Eaters, and Almond Blossom.
 You will also discover works by his contemporaries Gauguin, Toulouse-Lautrec, and Monet at the museum.
 If you prefer to experience the quirky side of Amsterdam’s museum scene, however, you have plenty of options.
 If you’re feeling particularly fearless, then check out the Torture Museum, and if you love cats, you can go moggy-mad at the Kattenkabinet (Cat Cabinet).
 The collection of paintings, drawings, sculptures, and other works depict the fascinating role of cats in art and culture throughout the centuries.

 Van Gogh Museum, Museumplein 6, 1071 DJ Amsterdam

 2. Shop for bulbs at the floating flower market

 Although very touristy, the Amsterdam flower market is still a must-visit.
-The Bloemenmarkt is the only floating flower market in the world and, unsurprisingly, one of the most fragrant places to visit in Amsterdam.
-It consists of 15 florists and garden shops on houseboats moored on the Singel canal between Koningsplein and Muntplein.
+The iconic floating Bloemenmarkt is, unsurprisingly, one of the most fragrant places to visit in Amsterdam.
+It consists of 15 flower and garden shops moored together on the Singel canal between Koningsplein and Muntplein.
 The old market dates back to 1862 when flowers and bulbs arrived in the city by boat via the Amstel River.
 Now cars have taken that job, but the boats remain.
 You will find all varieties of flowers and bulbs on sale here every Monday to Saturday; including geraniums, gerberas, and of course, tulips.
-These come as bouquets, single flowers, or bulbs which are for packaged and preapproved for export; meaning you can easily take them home.
+These come as bouquets, single flowers, or bulbs that are for packaged and preapproved for export; meaning you can easily take them home.